imsky/cssFx/README.md

 License
 -------
-Prefixer is provided under the MIT license.
+cssFx is provided under the MIT license.